 I started my career as a waitress, then an administrative temp, an administrative assistant, and later found myself on a path to being an executive assistant with a process improvement focus/specialty.
-When I began leveraging the force.com platform as my go-to solution to help solve people’s problems (and turning into a business analyst), I found my way to becoming a full-time salesforce.com administrator!
+I found myself implementing a 2-year MS Dynamics solution as the lead Business SME, and ultimately transitioning into a full-time Salesforce Admin!

-I believe having a quick win mind-set over the years ultimately is what lead me to where I am today.
-Whether it was going the extra mile to figure out how to ensure my customers had an amazing dining experience (i.e. just having the bill printed in my pocket at all times because I realized how easy it is to just add more to it later if they ordered something else, because when people want to leave nothing is worse than waiting for the bill!), or gaining support from an executive to communicate the hard truth instead of hinting at or working around it (i.e. “You are no longer allowed to use the legacy system, your deal does not exist if it is not tracked in Salesforce.
-Period.”), or facilitating an introduction between two people who did not know the other existed; these type of actions have always been key to successful process improvement and change management throughout my career.
+I believe having a quick-win mindset over the years ultimately is what led me to where I am today.
+Whether it was going the extra mile to figure out how to ensure my customers had an amazing dining experience as a waitress, or coaching an executive to communicate the hard truth instead of hinting at or working around it (i.e. “Your deal does not exist if it is not entered in Salesforce.
+Period.”), or facilitating an introduction between two people who did not know the other existed; these types of actions have always been key to successful process improvement and change management throughout my career.

 “Quick wins” have a strong focus on results, specifically around “delivering a new and visible contribution to the success of the business”.
 I like this definition as used by the Harvard Business Review in this article about the paradox of quick wins, because it highlights the importance of measuring the win through the success of the business.
 I also like this article because it reminds us that a messy and toxic quick win is much different than an effective and successful quick win.

-Finally, to get your mind wrapped around what a #SFDC quick win might look like and to get your creativity flowing, check out these 7 Quick Win Examples for Salesforce.com Admins:
+Finally, to get your mind wrapped around what a quick win might look like and to get your creativity flowing, check out these 7 Quick Win Examples for Salesforce Admins:

 #1) The sales team changes the status of the opportunity record when they email the contract out but there is no way for the VP of sales to see a full report of how long it takes a contract to be signed on average.
 Implementing an auto field update based on the status changing to “contract issued” to capture the current date and then another date field capturing when the status is changed to “contract is signed” can be done very quickly using out of the box functionality.